itsyugam/Guess-a-number-game/README.md

 Number of attempts=5.

-After every guess you will be informed you guess is greater or lower than the number.
+After every guess you will be informed your guess is greater or lower than the number.

 you will be also asked to play again after every loss or win.